Call Now Open 24/7

 However, there are several additional steps required during the filing process for a malpractice case that could severely limit or prohibit recovery if not followed.

-For example, once a prospective plaintiff has filed their case, they typically must supplement it with an affidavit of merit—also known as a “certificate of good faith”—within 90 days of their initial filing date.
+For example, once a prospective plaintiff has filed their medical malpractice case, they generally must supplement it with an affidavit of merit—also called a ‘certificate of good faith’—within 90 days of the initial filing date.

-As per Tennessee Code §29-26-122, this certificate must affirm that the plaintiff and their local attorney consulted in good faith with at least one medical malpractice expert who agrees their case has merit.
+In Tennessee, under Tenn.
+Code §29-26-122, this certificate must confirm that the plaintiff and their attorney consulted in good faith with at least one medical malpractice expert who believes their case has merit.

-Unfortunately, Tennessee is one of several states that imposes limits on how much a plaintiff can recover for non-economic damages if their case is successful.
+Unfortunately, both Tennessee and Georgia impose limits on how much a plaintiff can recover for non-economic damages in a successful personal injury case.

 Negligence by medical professionals can often result in debilitating physical, financial, and emotional harm, and unfortunately, that harm is sometimes fatal.